MonaSolutions/MonaServer/doc/scalability.rst

 This configuration system allows to scale an existing system horizontaly without having to restart server already running.
 Indeed, the first server started can configure its incoming server port (*servers.port*) and no target, and a new server can come to extend the system in putting the address of the first server in its *servers.targets* configuration.

-Of course, complex configurations are possible, with multiple servers (and properties individual by server, see *Configurations* part of `Installation <./installation.html>`_ page):
+Of course, complex configurations are possible, with multiple servers (and properties individual by server, see :ref:`ref-configurations`):

 .. code-block:: ini